 Effective Teaching Practices Forum

 Description: Participants will share a teaching idea in a poster session.
 The poster will display a novel teaching tip or assignment for a course currently taught.
-Faculty should also be ready to discuss how to use this tip or assignment one-on-one with conference participants at both the ETP session and the CTLA reception on Saturday, August 4.
+Faculty should also be ready to discuss how to use this tip or assignment one-on-one with conference participants at the ETP session held on Saturday, August 3rd.